We have begun replacing residential street lights across the city to LED lighting.

 The old street lights will be broken down into their component parts and recycled.

 We are replacing the street lights on all residential roads, with the exception of those streets that already meet the current LED standards.
 The replacement of street lights on major roads will follow after this first phase of the project, subject to NZ Transport Agency funding approvals.
+Additionally, the replacement of streetlights on poles that have overhead power lines will be undertaken later in the project.

 As soon as standard street lights fail, they are replaced by LED.
 Also, new developments or projects are required to have LED street lights.
 NZTA covers the state highway lighting and has their own programme concerning LED street lights.